silverbulletmd/silverbullet/docs/Install.md

    * [[Install/Docker]] — a docker container
 2. Be sure you enable [[Authentication]] for security
 3. Deploy a [[TLS]] layer front of SilverBullet: browsers require `https://` (or `localhost`) for SilverBullet’s service worker, crypto, and clipboard APIs to work, so _you cannot_ reach a remote SilverBullet server over plain `http://`.
-5. Once that’s all set up, follow [[Getting Started]] to learn the basics of using SilverBullet itself.
+4. Once that’s all set up, go through the setup flow and then follow [[Getting Started]] to learn the basics of using SilverBullet itself.

-Hosting more than one space?
-Rather than running a separate server process per space, consider [[Multi-Space Mode]]: one process serves any number of spaces, each with its own URL, authentication, and admin UI.

 # Cloud
 While [[Self Hosted]] is the intended path, if this is too much hassle for you.
 There is a simpler option by using [PikaPods](https://www.pikapods.com/pods?run=silverbullet).
-For a small fee (about $1.50 per month), you can run your instance there.
+For a small fee (about $2 per month), you can run your instance there.
 PikaPods handles deployment, upgrades and backups and exposes SilverBullet securely via TLS.

 PikaPods contribute a part of their revenue back to the projects they host, so it’s a source of [[Funding]] for SilverBullet itself.

+# First run
+When you point the server at an **empty** folder — or one that doesn’t exist yet — it opens a browser-based setup wizard that creates an admin account and your first space — see [[Space Manager]].

 # Notes on file systems
 ## Case insensitive file systems (Mac and Windows)